Cpos64/sleep-journal-tracker/template.md

 ## ⏰ Sleep Timing

 - 🕰️ What time did you get into bed?:
+- 🛏️ What time did you fall asleep?:
 - ⏱️ What time did you wake up?:
 - 🧮 How much total sleep did you get?:
 - ⏳ How much awake time (total) during the night?: